Long Valley Mining

 The area of Long Valley where Kore hopes to develop a mine is within proposed critical habitat for the imperiled Bi-state Sage Grouse and several breeding areas and leks are adjacent to the project site.
 The risk of disturbance is so high that the proposed drilling is planned to be halted several months out of the year.
 Developing this drilling into an industrial mining operation would produce many more hazards to these species including gigantic mining trucks, noise, and large scale surface disturbance of the already sparse habitat for these protected animals.

 There are over 30 federal and state special status species within the project site, all would be negatively affected by this project.
 These include over 20 plant species, five fish species, four birds, two amphibians, two insects, and the Pygmy Rabbit.
 Any groundwater extraction, contamination, or surface water diversion in this area could affect Hot Creek and thereby impact the survival and recovery of Federally endangered Sierra Nevada yellow-legged frog and Owens tui chub which would adversely modify designated critical habitat.
-The coalition argues that these impacts tie the hands of the Forest Service who cannot approve projects that jeopardise the survival and recovery of these species.
+The coalition argues that these impacts tie the hands of the Forest Service who cannot approve projects that jeopardize the survival and recovery of these species.

 Damage to Local Economy